chrusty/devops-manifesto/Monitoring/Zabbix-Guidelines.md

 ### General advice
 * Don't include items that will never be available on a host - these are still checked from time to time by zabbix, so they use resources.
 * The default templates retrieve a lot of data, and they do it at high frequency.
 If you tried to monitor 500 servers with this config you'd very quickly fill up the database.
-You shouldn't ask "how often can I check this"... instead ask "how infrequently can I check this and still get the monitoring I need".
+You shouldn't ask "how often can I check this"... instead ask "__how infrequently can I check this and still get the monitoring I need__".